twilio-professional-services/flex-dialpad-addon-plugin/README.md

 6.  cd into ./serverless/ then run `npm install` and then `twilio serverless:deploy` (optionally you can run locally with `twilio serverless:start --ngrok=""`

-8. cd back to the root folder and run `npm start` to run locally or `npm run-script build` and deploy the generated ./build/plugin-dialpad.js to [twilio assests](https://www.twilio.com/console/assets/public) to include plugin with hosted Flex

 # Known issues

 1. When in an agent-to-agent call, the transfer button is disabled.